Deb-Penny/thegreenhouse/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Hello, this is an angular exercise I did to demonstrate using angular data attributes for tables and some larger pain points in UI development.

+Based on:

-* Ruby version
+* Ruby version 5

-* System dependencies
+* System dependencies: Angular

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...